tangshui9527/DoublePressPowerButtonToggleFlashlight/README.md

 ## Installation

-1. Flash the module zip file in Magisk Manager
+1. Flash two module zip file in Magisk Manager
 2. Reboot your device
 3. Double press the power button to toggle flashlight